 Maybe if we can sincerely wish each other a Messy Christmas, the merry part will take care of itself.

-QUESTIONS: Are there holiday habits of perfection that you have ditched?
+Question: Are there holiday habits of perfection that you have ditched?
 What do you do to embrace the messiness of the holiday?
-Share your thoughts in the comments.
-They might make it into Tuesday’s Tip!
+You can leave a comment by clicking here.